 But Tyranny very much goes its own way, with an unusual set-up and storyline that really puts an emphasis on the choices that you make during the game.
 Rather than throwing you into the typical battle between good and evil, the story of Tyranny begins just as the evil overlord Kyros completes his conquest of the land known as The Tiers.
 And, rather than playing the hero who saves the world from the forces of evil, you are merely a 'Fatebinder', a lieutenant in Kyros' army, who now presides over the conquered Tiers and has to juggle the competing ambitions of different factions within the army.
 Do you simply stab everyone in the back and grab all the power for yourself, or try to maintain a balance of power and lead some sort of benevolent dictatorship that doesn't involve crushing too many innocent peasants underfoot?

 If you're looking for the trigger-finger combat of games like Diablo then you might be disappointed, but if you enjoy the role-playing aspect of RPG games then Tyranny will present you with tough decisions and challenges that will keep you engrossed for hours at a time.
-The game's systems requirements are quite steep, though, so check them out on Steam or the Mac App Store before buying.
-Cliff Joseph
+The game's systems requirements are quite steep, though, so check them out before buying.